 (capital expenditure), the term means the net invoice price of property or supplies including cost of modifications, attachments, accessories, or auxiliary apparatus necessary to make the property usable for the purpose for which it was acquired.
+Other charges, such as the cost of installation, transportation, taxes, duty, or protective in-transit insurance, are included or excluded from the unit acquisition cost in accordance with the recipient's regular accounting practices.
+It does not include costs for rental of property or alteration and rental of real property.

-Other charges, such as the cost of installation, transportation, taxes, duty, or administrative The general business management practices that are common to the administration of all grants, such as financial accountability, reporting, equipment management, and requirements retention of records.
+administrativeThe general business management practices that are common to the administration of all grants, such as financial accountability, reporting, equipment management, and retention of records.

-The process of assigning costs to one or more cost objectives, in reasonable and allocation realistic proportion to the benefit provided or other equitable relationship.
+allocation The process of assigning costs to one or more cost objectives, in reasonable and realistic proportion to the benefit provided or other equitable relationship.